 - Task Analysis – we break down larger behaviors into smaller tasks, then teach each task individually in order to increase mastery and fluidity of the larger behavior.

-How ABA at MPG is different than a typical ABA agency:
+How An ABA Therapist at MPG is different than a typical ABA Therapist:

 - Experience – the majority of our staff have their doctorates or teach ABA as college professors.
 Our BCBAs might also be special education teachers, school psychologists, neuroscientists, social workers or clinical psychologists.
 This gives us a depth and breadth of knowledge far beyond ABA alone, as team leaders, supervisors and direct service care providers.